-2. PHP version 5.2.4 or greater (that’s the programming language that runs WordPress
+2. The latest PHP version (that’s the programming language that runs WordPress

 — you don’t have to know that language to use WordPress effectively).

-3. MySQL version 5.0.15 or greater (this is the database that powers WordPress)
+3. The latest MySQL version (this is the database that powers WordPress)

 Just look for the terms